Crossing the Line (2002 film)

-Crossing the Line is a 2002 television movie written by Susanna Styron and Bridget Terry and directed by Graeme Clifford.
-It is a sports comedy drama exploring what happens when parents go too far in pushing their children.
+Crossing the Line is a 2002 American sports comedy-drama film directed by Graeme Clifford, written by Susanna Styron and Bridget Terry, and starring Terry Farrell, Adrian Pasdar, Sumela Kay, Sherry Miller, Barry Flatman, and Lawrence Dane.
+The film is about a girls' high school basketball team, and explores what happens when parents go too far in pushing their children.

+Crossing the Line aired on Lifetime on July 15, 2002.

 Synopsis

 A former All-American basketball player lands a job as assistant coach for a three-time championship girls' high school basketball team.
 After the head coach has a heart attack, she takes over and clashes with several parents who push their daughters to win at all costs.